JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_4.md

 ## Learning Outcomes

-This tutorial should show you the power of `SubAction` so we want each of those appear (fade in) one after another.
+This tutorial should show you the power of subactions which can be used to let your objects appear and disappear as well as move on a finer grained scale.

 ## Starting with the basics of SubAction

+The `ground` function should be familiar to you as well as the general structure of the `javis` function if you have seen the first [tutorial](tutorial_1.md).

 ```julia
 using Javis